safialbalushi/safialbalushi/README.md

 - 👋 Hi, I’m @safialbalushi
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on AI projects and seeks to learn more about it

 <!---
 safialbalushi/safialbalushi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.